Christopher A. Holland

 Your use of this website and any communications with Sutin, Thayer & Browne law firm through this website do not constitute or create an attorney-client relationship with Sutin, Thayer & Browne.
 You do not have an attorney-client relationship with Sutin, Thayer & Browne and cannot expect Sutin, Thayer & Browne to take any action on your behalf unless and until you and Sutin, Thayer & Browne make an explicit agreement setting forth the scope of representation, the fee arrangement and other relevant matters.
 Any information you send to Sutin, Thayer & Browne law firm through this website is non-confidential and non-privileged.
 Do not send or include any information in your email that you consider to be confidential or privileged.

-CHRISTOPHER A. HOLLAND is a firm shareholder who focuses his practice on business litigation, Indian law, employment law, education law, civil litigation, regulatory and administrative law, and appeals.
+CHRISTOPHER A. HOLLAND is a firm shareholder who focuses his practice on business litigation, employment law, education law, civil litigation, regulatory and administrative law, appeals and Indian law.
 He represents public entities and corporate clients in state and federal court and administrative proceedings.
 Before joining the Sutin Firm, Mr. Holland clerked for two years (1994-1996) for New Mexico Supreme Court Justice Pamela B. Minzner.
 While in law school, he served as managing editor of the New Mexico Law Review.

 Mr. Holland is a colonel in the New Mexico Army National Guard.
 He is a veteran of the Iraq, Afghanistan and Persian Gulf conflicts.